livewire/livewire/docs/javascript.md

 ### DOM element initialization

-In addition to triggering an event when new component's are initialized, Livewire triggers an event for each DOM element within a given Livewire component.
+In addition to triggering an event when new components are initialized, Livewire triggers an event for each DOM element within a given Livewire component.

 This can be used to provide custom Livewire HTML attributes within your application: